mlsmall/RAG-App-with-Amazon-Bedrock/README.md

   -  Split the PDF documents into chunks
   -  Generate the embeddings from the chunks
   -  Store the embeddings in a vector store
-  -  Create a chain that accepts a query, retrieves relevant data from PDF documents, and generate a response based on the chosen LLM.
+  -  Create a chain that accepts a query, retrieves relevant data from the PDF documents, and generates a response using the chosen LLM.

 ### Data
 The data for this project consists of the following four books in PDF format: